Innovid Key | GTM Strategy

 Overview

-In the Summer of 2021, Innovid embarked on a mission to formalize our position as it related to identity resolution within the advertising ecosystem.
-I lead the initiative in partnership with Drew Paquette, VP of Identity, and Arik Shahar, SVP of Data & Identity, with oversight from Dale Older, CPO, and Stephanie Geno, CMO.
+In the Summer of 2021, Innovid embarked on a mission to formalize our position related to identity resolution within the advertising ecosystem.
+I led the initiative with Drew Paquette, VP of Identity, and Arik Shahar, SVP of Data & Identity, with oversight from Dale Older, CPO, and Stephanie Geno, CMO.

-The prior fall, we had dipped our toe into identity within CTV, to mixed results.
-But as the topic of identity gained steam with cookie deprecation fears and rolling privacy regulation announcements from governments and big data companies, Innovid needed to get clear, internally and externally, on how our complete product offering related to identity resolution.
+The prior fall, we had dipped our toe into identity within CTV to mixed results.
+However, as the topic of identity gained steam with cookie deprecation fears and rolling privacy regulation announcements from governments and big data companies, Innovid needed to clarify internally and externally how our complete product offering related to identity resolution.

 Internal Alignment & POV Generation